Join the Adventure: Become a City Kids Program Volunteer!

 Do I have to have a car to volunteer?

 We ask volunteers to be able to get to our office at 2437 15th St NW on their own, and sometimes at very early or late hours; a car is usually not necessary, but it may be helpful for some programs.
 Youth never drive in personal vehicles – only City Kids vehicles or charter buses – but sometimes a volunteer will choose to drive themselves to a location.
-In those situations you won’t be covered by our insurance, however.

 I’m going on an upcoming trip.
 Who should I ask about what to bring, where to go, etc?